sequana/pacbio_qc/README.rst

 ::

     sequana_pipelines_pacbio_qc --help
     sequana_pipelines_pacbio_qc --input-directory DATAPATH

+iIf you want to filter out some BAM files, you may use the pattern in tab 'input data'.

+In the configuration tab, in the kraken section add as many databases as you wish.
+You may simply unset the first database to skip the taxonomy, which is experimental.

 This creates a directory with the pipeline and configuration file.
 You will then need to execute the pipeline::

     cd pacbio_qc